superbrothers/kubernetes-docs/kubectl_auth_reconcile.md

 ## kubectl auth reconcile

-Reconciles rules for RBAC Role, RoleBinding, ClusterRole, and ClusterRoleBinding objects
+Reconciles rules for RBAC role, role binding, cluster role, and cluster role binding objects

 ### Synopsis

-Reconciles rules for RBAC Role, RoleBinding, ClusterRole, and ClusterRoleBinding objects.
+Reconciles rules for RBAC role, role binding, cluster role, and cluster role binding objects.

  Missing objects are created, and the containing namespace is created for namespaced objects, if required.